exonum/exonum-doc/src/contributing.md

 Refactoring is a necessary part of any software project's evolution.
 The following guidelines cover refactoring pull requests for the project.

+There are three categories of refactoring:

+- code only moves
+- code style fixes
+- code refactoring

-There are three categories of refactoring, code only moves, code style fixes, code refactoring.
-In general refactoring pull requests should not mix these three kinds of activity in order to make refactoring pull requests easy to review and uncontroversial.
+In general, refactoring pull requests should not mix these three kinds of activity in order to make refactoring pull requests easy to review and uncontroversial.
 In all cases, refactoring PRs must not change the behavior of code within the pull request (bugs must be preserved as is).